 #2.
 Self-service buyer journeys dominate B2B decision-making

-One of the most impactful B2B eCommerce trends heading into 2026 is the shift toward self-service buyer journeys.
-As B2B customers grow more digitally savvy, they increasingly prefer to research, compare, and purchase products on their own, without relying on a sales representative.
+One of the most impactful B2B eCommerce shifts leading into 2026 is the rapid rise of self-service buying.
+As B2B buyers become more digitally mature, they increasingly prefer to research, compare, and purchase products independently, without direct interaction with sales representatives.

 According to Gartner’s Future of Sales report, 33% of buyers already prefer making purchases without involving sales reps, and that number is expected to rise.
 Supporting this trend, a recent Statista survey revealed that 39% of B2B buyers now prefer to access pricing information independently, rather than contacting a salesperson directly.
 These figures point to a clear future: the traditional sales-driven model is giving way to digital-first, buyer-led experiences.